awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-windows-upload-application.md

 }
 ```

-For information about how to generate and attach an Amazon S3 bucket policy, see [Bucket Policy Examples](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html)\.
+For information about how to generate and attach an Amazon S3 bucket policy, see [Bucket policy examples](https://docs.aws.amazon.com/AmazonS3/latest/dev/example-bucket-policies.html)\.

 Your account must have permission to upload the revision to the Amazon S3 bucket\.
 One way to specify this is through an IAM policy\.
 The following IAM policy allows your IAM user to upload revisions anywhere in the Amazon S3 bucket named `codedeploydemobucket`: